Five techniques

-During the Iraq War, the illegal use of the five techniques by British servicemembers contributed to the death of Baha Mousa.
-In 2021, the Supreme Court of the United Kingdom found that the use of the five techniques amounts to torture.
+In 2021, the Supreme Court of the United Kingdom found that the use of the five techniques amounted to torture.

+History

+Operation Demetrius

+The five techniques were first used in Northern Ireland in 1971 as part of Operation Demetrius – the mass arrest and internment of people ostensibly suspected of involvement with the Provisional Irish Republican Army (IRA).
+Out of those arrested, fourteen were selected not for any suspected involvement but purely on the basis of physical condition and subjected to a programme of "deep interrogation" using the five techniques.
+This took place at Shackleton Barracks, a secret interrogation centre in Northern Ireland.

+For seven days, when not being interrogated, the detainees were kept hooded and handcuffed in a cold cell and subjected to a continuous loud hissing noise.
+Here they were forced to stand in a stress position for many hours and were deprived of sleep, food, and drink.
+They were also repeatedly beaten, and some reported being kicked in the genitals, having their heads banged against walls, and being threatened with injections.
+The effect was prolonged pain, physical and mental exhaustion, severe anxiety, depression, hallucinations, disorientation, and repeated loss of consciousness.
+It also resulted in long-term psychological trauma.

+The fourteen became known as "the Hooded Men" and were the only detainees in Northern Ireland subjected to all five techniques together.
+Other detainees were subjected to at least one of the five techniques along with other interrogation methods.

 Parker Report

 In response to the public and Parliamentary disquiet on 16 November 1971, the Government commissioned a committee of inquiry chaired by Lord Parker, the Lord Chief Justice of England to look into the legal and moral aspects of the use of the five techniques.

 The "Parker Report" was published on 2 March 1972, and had found the five techniques to be illegal under domestic law:

 On the same day (2 March 1972), the United Kingdom Prime Minister Edward Heath stated in the House of Commons:

 Directives expressly prohibiting the use of the techniques, whether singly or in combination, were then issued to the security forces by the Government.
 These are still in force and the use of such methods by UK security forces would not be condoned by the Government.